Frequently Asked Questions

 Applicant volunteers under the age of 16 are not eligible to volunteer.
 Research & Academic Volunteer Services is happy to start working with prospective volunteers at the age of 15 closing in upon their 16th birthday; but they cannot begin volunteering until they meet the minimum age requirement.back to top

 Your volunteer should be assigned duties that are flexible and not comparative in scope to a paid OHSU position.
 The volunteer should not be assigned duties or tasks that the department is reliant upon.
 Assigned duties can be in support of a paid employee's duties, but not in replacement of a paid employee's duties.
+Be sure to review the "Is Your Volunteer Eligible" portion of our website for further information about acceptable volunteer duties.
 If you have any questions please contact Amber Bruner.back to top

 No. Volunteers are not compensated for their services.
 However, if you want to register them under a different classification you may be able to provide them a stipend (please consult your HR Business Partner).back to top

-It depends on their location and whether or not they will have patient or animal contact.
+It depends on their location and whether or not they will be located in clinical areas, or near patients.
 Once you fill out and submit the Job Site Information form, Research & Academic Volunteer Services will notify the prospective volunteer as to whether they will need two rounds of TB testing, annual testing thereafter, or none at all.back to top

-Research Volunteers are eligible for a 50% off rate on daily parking permits.
+Research Volunteers are eligible for a 50% off rate on hourly parking rates though June 30, 2014.
 They also qualify for the Tri-Met/C-Tran bus pass at the employee rate, and can ride the tram, streetcar and OHSU shuttle for free.
 Additionally, they are eligible to participate in the Bicycling Program.

 Other benefits include access to the OHSU library, online journals, and a majority of employee discounts (as outlined on the Employee Discount website).

-These transportation options and benefits are explained to all new volunteers in orientation or upon receiving their ID badge.back to top
+These transportation options and benefits are explained to all new volunteers in orientation or upon receiving their ID badge, and can be found on our Current Volunteers website.back to top

-No. All ID Badge forms that request a "Volunteer" ID have to be signed by Research & Academic Volunteer Services, or Hospitals and Clinics Volunteer Services.back to top
+No. All ID Badge forms that request a "Volunteer" ID have to be signed by Research & Academic Volunteer Services, or Hospitals and Clinics Volunteer Services.

 What do I do if my incoming volunteer already volunteers in another department?